astronomer/astro-cli/README.md

 #### Via `Homebrew`

-To install a specific version Astro CLI use @major.minor.patch for example, to install v0.13.1 run:
+To install a specific version Astro CLI use @major.minor.patch.
+For example, to install v0.13.1 run:

 ```sh
 brew install astronomer/tap/astro@0.13.1